ZuanAce/skrctf_writeups/Tutorial (WarmUps)/Beginner_Reverse_1/Solution.md

 ## Approach
-Running `cat beginner.c` to see the file content.
+Open the provided file beginner.c to inspect its contents.
+Use the cat command to display the code: `cat beginner.c`

+Here's the content of the file:
 ```c
 #include <stdio.h>